Process and methods

 When the committee is developing its recommendations, it should consider any conceptual frameworks or logic models that have been used to inform the guideline because these may help to identify any practical issues involved with a recommendation that will change practice.

-The guideline should also document how the committee's responsibilities under equality legislation and NICE's equality policy have been discharged in reaching the recommendations (see section 1.4), and how the recommendations address areas highlighted in the equality impact assessment.
+The guideline should also document how the committee's responsibilities under equality legislation and NICE's equality scheme have been discharged in reaching the recommendations (see the section on key principles for developing guidelines in the introduction chapter), and how the recommendations address areas highlighted in the equality impact assessment.
 The committee needs to consider whether:

 the evidence review has addressed areas identified in the scope as needing specific attention with regard to equality issues